-Number of started cycles in Sweden 2019
+Number of started cycles in Sweden 2020

 Figure 3.
 Number of started treatments public /private /total.
 Fresh IVF and freeze cycles.
-Autologous gametes.
+Own gametes.

 Some of the treatments given at private clinics are paid for by the state since the regional governments sometimes procure treatments from the private clinics.
-In this yearly report, treatments at private clinics purchased by the state cannot be separated from treatments purchased by individuals.
+See figure 32.

 Figure 4.
 Number of started treatments per clinic.
 Fresh IVF and freeze cycles.
-Autologous gametes.
+Own gametes.

-Different treatments started in 2019
+Different treatments started in 2020